 - Optional: Submit some of your pages here.

 In the next Junk Journaling tutorial we will be letting our imaginations loose as we move out of Paris into the French countryside and Versailles.
-Please join me in Page Layouts 5.
+Please join me in the next part of this series for Page Layouts 5 HERE.

 I hope you enjoyed this Mixed Media Junk Journaling Tutorial!
 I also teach Photoshop Elements tutorials over on The Graphics Fairy Premium Membership site.
 You can find even more of my art, DIYs, and whimsical shenanigans on Cre8tive Compass Magazine, Cre8tiva (just launched), and loads of my digital art on Instagram.
 Come follow me!